 There many ways that an individual can fight an amphetamine addiction.
 Withdrawal symptoms from amphetamine are not physically endangering, but can lead to constant relapse.
 Fatigue, depression, inability to experience excitement, and overeating are common symptoms of amphetamine withdrawal.
 The discomfort created by withdrawal can lead users to relapse during this period of time.

-at a treatment center may provide necessary care for the withdrawing amphetamine addict.
+A detox program at a treatment center may provide necessary care for the withdrawing amphetamine addict.
 A detox facility provides medical professionals that are trained to make the withdrawal process as comfortable as possible.

 Residential treatment centers offer a safe setting for recovering addicts to begin their new life.
 Residential programs are staffed by people who are often recovering addicts themselves.
 There is staff available at all hours to accommodate any needs a client may have.
 Therapists and counselors provide individual sessions and group meetings in order to discuss relapse prevention techniques, possible triggers for relapse, and to begin discovering the root cause of the client’s amphetamine addiction.